Jeric-Tan/tp/docs/UserGuide.md

 </div>

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-A client can have any number of tags (including none)
+A client can have any number of tags (including none).
 </div>

 <div style="page-break-after: always;"></div>